willduff/mixedreality-enthusiast-guide/docs/your-mixed-reality-home.md

 ## How can I show a preview of what I'm seeing in my headset on my desktop's screen?

 Just press the **Play** icon at the bottom of the Mixed Reality Portal app.

+> [!NOTE]
-**Note:** This feature is disabled on PCs with integrated graphics due to the load placed on the GPU.
+> This feature is disabled on PCs with integrated graphics due to the load placed on the GPU.

 ## See also